 - Reduction of pain (Warnke 1983)

 - Treatment of neuropathy (Lau)

 - Reduction in symptoms of Multiple Sclerosis (Guseo 1987)

-Initially, pulsed magnetic field therapy was used primarily in treating horses for resolution of back and leg injuries.This was followed by widespread use with greyhounds, since these incur frequent sprains, ligament injuries and fractures, all of which respond well to pulsed magnetic field therapy.
+Initially, pulsed magnetic field therapy was used primarily in treating horses for resolution of back and leg injuries.This was followed by widespread use with greyhounds since these incur frequent sprains, ligament injuries, and fractures, all of which respond well to pulsed magnetic field therapy.
 It is now used with other animals for similar injuries and has also been used to improve metabolism.
 The range of animals treated is wide – from elephants to buzzards!
-Pulsed magnetic field therapy has been found to be particularly effective in treating leg and wing fractures of small birds, as they often are difficult to splint and, in the worst cases,difficult to pin because of splintering of small bones.
+Pulsed magnetic field therapy has been found to be particularly effective in treating leg and wing fractures of small birds, as they often are difficult to splint and, in the worst cases, difficult to pin because of the splintering of small bones.
 These injuries show a good response given daily treatment with pulsed magnetic field therapy.

 The use of a 200Hz base frequency as a pain block also has been beneficial in facilitating the examination of an injured animal.
-Practitioners have found that an initial 10 minute treatment reduces an animal’s distress, so that it will then tolerate further handling in order to apply treatment or to enable the manipulation of an injury.
+Practitioners have found that an initial 10-minute treatment reduces an animal’s distress so that it will then tolerate further handling in order to apply a treatment or to enable the manipulation of an injury.